The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Introduction

 \subsection{A Robust Optimization Approach}

-We study a class of robust assortment optimization problems proposed by \citet*[henceforth abbreviated as \citetalias{farias2013nonparametric}]{farias2013nonparametric} that aims to circumvent the risks from using {estimate-then-optimize} with ranking-based choice models.
+Our paper investigates a class of robust optimization problems proposed by \citet*[henceforth abbreviated as \citetalias{farias2013nonparametric}]{farias2013nonparametric} that aims to circumvent the risks of estimate-then-optimize with ranking-based choice models in the overparameterized regime.
 The goal of the class of robust optimization problems, stated succinctly, is to find an assortment that has high expected revenue under \emph{all} of the ranking-based choice models that are consistent with the historical sales data generated by the firm's past assortments.
 The robust optimization problems achieve this goal by yielding an assortment that maximizes the predicted expected revenue under the {worst-case} ranking-based choice model that is consistent with the historical sales data generated by the firm's past assortments.
-Formally, the class of robust optimization problems can be stated as
+Formally, the class of robust optimization problems is given by

-where $\mathcal{S}$ is the set of all assortments that can be offered by the firm to its customers, $\mathcal{U}$ is the set of all ranking-based choice models that are consistent with the historical sales data generated by the firm's past assortments, and $\mathscr{R}^\lambda(S)$ is the expected revenue for a new assortment $S$ under a ranking-based choice model $\lambda \in \mathcal{U}$.
+where $\mathcal{S}$ is the set of all assortments that can be offered by the firm to its customers, $\mathcal{U}$ is the set of all ranking-based choice models that are consistent with the historical sales data generated by the firm's past assortments, and $\mathscr{R}^\lambda(S)$ is the expected revenue for a new assortment $S$ under a ranking-based choice model $\lambda \in \mathcal{U}$. \looseness=-1